Wells, Somerset: Wells Cathedral

-The Bishop's Palace
+Bishop's Palace

 The Bishop's Palace has been the home of the bishops of the Diocese of Bath and Wells for 800 years.
 The hall and chapel date from the 14th century.
 There are 14 acre of gardens including the springs from which the city takes its name.
 Visitors can also see the Bishop's private chapel, ruined great hall and the gatehouse with portcullis and drawbridge beside which mute swans ring a bell for food.
 The Bishop's Barn was built in the 15th century.